 Is coconut oil beneficial or harmful for cats?
 Well-meaning cat owners should learn the facts about coconut oil before administering it to their cats.

 Coconut oil comes from mature coconuts and can be used in both food and health products.
-It is a medium chain triglyceride, saturated fatty acid.
-Medium chain triglycerides (MCTs), which also includes palm kernel oil, are more readily digested than long chain triglycerides (which includes olive oil, soybean oil, avocado oil, and fish oil).
-As such, MCTs are a better source for quick energy than long chain triglycerides and are less likely to turn into fat in the body.
-MCTs can be composed of different fatty acid chains, including caprylic acid, capric acid, (both of which have shown anti-fungal properties in lab studies) and lauric acid (which has shown anti-fungal as well as anti-bacterial and anti-viral properties).
+It contains saturated fatty acids called medium-chain triglycerides (MCTs).
+MCTs, which also include palm kernel oil, are more readily digested than long-chain triglycerides (such as olive oil, soybean oil, avocado oil, and fish oil).
+As such, MCTs are considered a better source of quick energy than long-chain triglycerides and are less likely to turn into fat in the body.
+MCTs can be composed of different fatty acid chains, including caprylic acid and capric acid, both of which have shown anti-fungal properties in lab studies.
+They also contain lauric acid, which has shown anti-fungal as well as anti-bacterial and anti-viral properties.
 Coconut oil can contain caprylic, capric, and lauric acid, so it's understandable that people would be excited about its potential health benefits.

 Is Coconut Oil Safe for My Cat?

 All of the potential benefits mentioned make coconut oil sound like the latest miracle cure-all.
 You may even be using it yourself and experiencing some benefits.
 If you think coconut oil might be a good option for your cat, you should first consult your veterinarian for advice.
 Although coconut oil is not poisonous to cats, it may not be the ideal addition to every cat's diet.
 Any change in diet, supplements, or medications can affect your cat's health.
 Depending on your cat, increased fat in the diet may lead to weight gain or digestive issues.
 Your veterinarian knows your cat's history and physical condition and can help you make the right decision.